← Work

 I produce electronic music.
 I have led the Pittsburgh Ableton User Group for over a decade, serving as a direct liaison to Ableton's international team.
 I have watched countless beginners encounter synthesis, music theory, and production workflows for the first time.
 The way Ableton communicates ideas about music shaped how I think about UX and why I decided to pursue it professionally.

-This is not a collection of unrelated class assignments.
-Over four courses in Kent State's MS UX program, I deliberately chose Ableton products as evaluation targets, applying a different method each time.
+This is not a collection of unrelated evaluations.
+I deliberately chose Ableton products as evaluation targets across a sequence of studies, applying a different method each time.
 The result is a multi-method evaluation suite that covers Ableton's ecosystem from the corporate structure down to individual interaction patterns on a mobile screen.

-That domain expertise is what makes these evaluations different from generic student work.
+That domain expertise is what makes these evaluations different from a generic outside-in inspection.
 I can distinguish between a design decision and a design failure because I understand the ecosystem from the inside.
 I know who uses these products, how they use them, and what Ableton is actually trying to accomplish with each one.

 Stakeholder Analysis: Ableton Live